-Playing a lead role in a new Star Wars film is no guarantee of success (Hayden who?), but if any of the new faces in The Force Awakens has the charisma to stick around, it’s John Boyega.
-A Londoner born to Nigerian parents, Boyega knew he wanted to be an actor when he realized he was no good at soccer – a good thing for us as well as himself.
+Playing the lead in a new Star Wars film is no guarantee of success (Hayden who?), but if any of the new faces in The Force Awakens have the charisma to stick around, it’s Londoner John Boyega.
+Born to Nigerian parents, knew he wanted to be an actor when he realized he was no good at soccer – a good thing for us as well as himself.

-Are you thinking about the darker side of fame now that you’re on the cusp of it?
+Are you prepared for or thinking about the dangers or the darker side of fame now you’re on the cusp of it?

 Any advice from the older cast members on dealing with this kind of celebrity?

-I remember Harrison told me that “it’s just going to change your life.”
-I think that him not going beyond that just means that it’s an experience — it’s each to their own.
-So we will see what I learn and how I grow within the Star Wars universe.
+I remember Harrison told me that ‘it’s just going to change your life’.
+I think that him not going beyond that just means that it’s an experience, it’s each to their own.
+So we will see what I learn and how I grow within this world of the Star Wars universe.
 But so far, I have to say the fans have been amazing.
-We were in Anaheim earlier this year at San Diego Comic-Con and it’s just been brilliant to actually meet them and see how excited they are.
+We were in Anaheim earlier this year at San Diego Comic Con and it’s just been brilliant to actually meet them and see how excited they are.

-Are you being recognized in the street a lot yet?
+Are you being recognised in the street a lot yet?

 No, no, no. Not at all.